Random Access Memories: Industry awards

+Sales

 Random Access Memories debuted at number one on the French Albums Chart with first-week sales of 195,013 copies (127,361 physical sales and 67,652 digital sales), earning Daft Punk their first number-one album in France.
 The next week, it sold 49,600 copies to remain at the top spot with a 75% sales decrease.
-The album secured a third consecutive week atop the French chart, withstanding a 29% sales drop to 35,500 copies.
+It secured a third consecutive week atop the French chart, withstanding a 29% sales drop to 35,500 copies.

-Random Access Memories debuted at number one on the UK Albums Chart with 165,091 copies sold in its first week, becoming the duo's first UK number-one album, as well as the second fastest-selling artist album of 2013 after One Direction's Midnight Memories.
-The album remained at number one on the UK chart the following week, selling 52,801 copies.
+Random Access Memories debuted at number one on the UK Albums Chart with 165,091 copies sold in its first week, becoming Daft Punk's first UK number-one album and the second fastest-selling artist album of 2013 after One Direction's Midnight Memories.
+It remained at number one on the UK chart the following week, selling 52,801 copies.
 In its third week, it fell to number three on sales of 28,182 copies.

-In the United States, the album debuted at number one on the Billboard 200 with first-week sales of 339,000 copies, the duo's first number one album on the chart.
-The album maintained the number one spot in its second week, selling 93,000 copies.
-In the album's third week of release, it sold an additional 62,000 copies, while falling to number two on the Billboard 200.
-The album's vinyl LP format also proved popular; it was 2013's top-selling LP, with 49,000 US copies shifted.
+In the United States, Random Access Memories debuted at number one on the Billboard 200 with first-week sales of 339,000 copies, Daft Punk's first number-one album on the chart.
+It maintained the number one spot in its second week, selling 93,000 copies.
+In its third week, it sold an additional 62,000 copies and fell to number two on the Billboard 200.
+The vinyl LP was 2013's top-selling LP, with 49,000 US copies shifted.
 The album had sold 922,000 copies in the US as of January 2014.
-On 6 February 2014, the album was certified platinum by the Recording Industry Association of America (RIAA).
-Following the duo's Album of the Year win at the 56th Annual Grammy Awards, Random Access Memories jumped from number 39 to number 10 on the Billboard 200 with a 300% sales increase, selling 30,000 copies that week.
+On 12 May 2023, it was certified double platinum by the Recording Industry Association of America (RIAA).
+Following its Album of the Year win at the 56th Annual Grammy Awards, Random Access Memories jumped from number 39 to number 10 on the Billboard 200 with a 300% sales increase, selling 30,000 copies that week.

 Random Access Memories entered the Canadian Albums Chart at number one with 46,000 copies sold, the biggest one-week sales total in Canada of 2013.
-The album remained at number one the next week, selling 17,000 copies.
-In Japan, the album debuted at number three on the Oricon Weekly Albums Chart, selling 25,970 copies.
+It remained at number one the next week, selling 17,000 copies.
+In Japan, it debuted at number three on the Oricon Weekly Albums Chart, selling 25,970 copies.

-The album debuted at number one in several countries across continental Europe, including Austria, Belgium, Czech Republic, Denmark (where the album sold 5,392 copies in its first week), Finland, Germany, Ireland, Italy, Norway, Portugal, Spain and Switzerland.
+Random Access Memories debuted at number one in several countries across continental Europe, including Austria, Belgium, Czech Republic, Denmark (where it sold 5,392 copies in its first week), Finland, Germany, Ireland, Italy, Norway, Portugal, Spain and Switzerland.
 In Oceania, Random Access Memories debuted at number one in Australia and New Zealand; it was certified platinum by the Australian Recording Industry Association (ARIA) and gold by the Recording Industry Association of New Zealand (RIANZ) in its first week.

-As of 2014, Random Access Memories has sold 3.2 million copies worldwide.
+As of 2014, Random Access Memories had sold 3.2 million copies worldwide.
+It received the RIAA certification of 2x Multi-Platinum on 12 May 2023.